Distribute Android apps in your organization

 - Turn on the Google Play Developer Console for users in your organization who you want to publish applications to the internal Private Channel.

-Return to the Admin console, click Device Management > Device management settings, and scroll to Google Play settings.
+Return to the Admin console, click Device Management > Mobile > Device management settings, and scroll to Google Play settings.

 - Opt in to the feature and manage access to the Private Channel by organizational unit to have granular control over who has access.